Brought to you by FireRescue1 Academy

 This is a blog that I wrote on my experiences that I believe can be useful to any company or training officer in making effective use of online videos for firefighter drills.

 Look for videos that match what you want to cover in training.
 For example, use several videos with different colors of smoke when you want to cover how to assess what those changes in smoke color mean.
 From there, develop a short set of questions to use in reviewing the video with your firefighters.

-3. Drills for getting there
+3. Firefighter drills for getting there